 PC Integrated Audio Amplifier

-This log is currently active and chronicles construction of Pi-Amp Revision 6.
+This log chronicles construction of Pi-Amp Revision 6.

 Log sections are listed chronologically in the navigation header.

-Pi-Amp Revision 6 will capture the following design objectives -
+Pi-Amp Revision 6 captured the following design objectives -

 - Component Layout